danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Quotas can be used to limit the resource consumption** of clients, such as the amount of data they can produce or consume.
 - **Kafka supports encrypting sensitive configuration values** using the `kafka-configs` command-line tool.
 - **The Confluent Platform Security Plugin** provides additional security features like Audit Logs, Quotas, and LDAP integration.
+- When securing a running Kafka cluster, the **recommended approach** is to enable security in phases: **client-broker connection first, then broker-broker, and finally closing the PLAINTEXT port**.
+- **Host name verification** in Kafka is the process of checking the certificate presented by the server against the actual hostname or IP address to prevent man-in-the-middle attacks.
+It can be disabled by setting `ssl.endpoint.identification.algorithm` to an empty string.
+- Kafka supports authenticating to ZooKeeper with **SASL and mTLS individually or both together**.
+When using mTLS alone, every broker and CLI tool should identify itself with the **same Distinguished Name (DN)** for proper ACL'ing.
+- The Confluent Server **Authorizer** can be used to capture, protect, and preserve authorization activity into topics in a Kafka cluster, helping to track user and application access across the platform through **audit logs**.

 ### ZooKeeper:
 - **ZooKeeper keeps track of znodes**, which have a path, can store data, and be persistent or ephemeral.
 Renaming znodes is not supported.